 Who said the entrepreneurship is not for single parents?
 Being a single parent, a single mom in my case, and trying to succeed in online business doesn’t feel right?
 Being a single parent and entrepreneurship is too risky???

 But what it takes to have your own voice, to build your online business while being a single parent?
 What it really takes to succeed and become financially free, to have freedom of time and place?
-Is it really possible for a single parent, while providing for the children and having those extra responsibilities, become a successful entrepreneur?
+Is it really possible for a single parent, while providing for the children and having those extra responsibilities, to become a successful entrepreneur?

 But first I had to work on my mindset.
 I had to get rid of old beliefs and habits.
 Bringing old into the new would be a suicide.